-The board should establish an effective risk management and internal control framework.
+Practice 9.1The board should establish an effective risk management and internal control framework.

 Application : Applied

 Explanation on : application of the practice The Board has established an Enterprise Risk Management ("ERM") framework to identify, assess and manage the risks that the Group is exposed to.
 The Board ensures that internal controls are in place to manage and assuage those risks.
-The details of the ERM framework are disclosed in the Statement of Risk Management and Internal Control set out on page 40 to 42 of the 2017 Annual Report.
-The Company's 2017 Annual Report is accessible at www.landmarks.com.my .
+The details of the ERM framework are disclosed in the Statement on Risk Management and Internal Control set out on page 43 to 45 of the 2018 Annual Report.
+The Company's 2018 Annual Report is accessible at www.landmarks.com.my.

 Explanation for : departure

-Large companies are required to complete the columns below.
-Non-large companies are encouraged to complete the columns below.
+Large companies are re encouraged to complete th quired to complete the columns below.
+Non-large companies are ne columns below.

 Measure :

 Timeframe :